Radek55/GodsVoice/README.md

 Real-Time-Voice-Cloning project made by CorentinJ (https://github.com/CorentinJ/Real-Time-Voice-Cloning) and modified by group of students as university project.
+We aim to clone Morgan Freeman's voice.